Learn all about different sheet pans, cookie sheets, and jelly roll pans in this simple guide for home bakers!

-As the name implies, jelly roll pans are often used to make (you guessed it!) jelly rolls and Swiss rolls, which are thin cakes that are filled and rolled.
+As the name implies, jelly roll pans are often used to make (you guessed it!) jelly rolls as well as Swiss rolls, which are thin cakes that are filled and rolled.
 They’re a bit smaller than half sheet pans, but the exact dimensions can vary.
 If you do a quick search for a jelly roll pan, you’ll find a few different sizes.
 Most commonly, they are either 10″ x 15″ or 12″ x 17″.
 If you remember how to measure area from your geometry classes, you’ll realize pretty quickly that that’s a pretty big difference in sizes.
 In fact, the latter size is fairly close to the size of a half sheet pan.

 If the recipe you’re using doesn’t specify dimensions, you may have to use your best judgment about what size you need.
 I don’t often use a jelly roll pan, but you will find one used in a few recipes here at BoB, like Toasted Pecan Roulade and Butterscotch Cream Cheese Swirl Bars.